thej01/moonwarmer/README.md

 # DiffPlex
 Moonwarmer merges the code of mods when importing using [**DiffPlex**](https://github.com/mmanela/diffplex).
 The net6.0 version is packaged with Moonwarmer.

+> [!WARNING]
-The merging works pretty well, *but if two mods change the same line, the last mod loaded will win.*
+> The merging works pretty well, *but if two mods change the same line, the last mod loaded will win.*

 # Moonwarmer API
 Moonwarmer has an API that can be used to retrieve things like *other Moonwarmer mod information from within the data.win*.
 This can allow for *cross-mod interactions!*